 Each GM is responsible for keeping up to date with his/her minor league affiliates.
 This includes promotions/demotions, lineup and rotation changes, releases and signings, etc. AI assistance with some (or all) of these tasks can be setup in-game by changing the settings in the "Manager Options" screen on the GM Home Page, however it is recommended to handle all of this manually as you will generally find more success.
 Caution: Commissioners will not "fix" any decisions made by the AI when using those options.
 Use them at your own risk!

-The highest level of each PBC organization is their Major League (ML) team.
-Teams at this level have an limit of 23 players on their active roster.
+The highest level of each PBC organization is its Major League (ML) team.
+At this level, teams are limited to a maximum of 22 players on the active roster.
+A typical roster construction consists of 9 pitchers and 13 hitters

 PBC Reserve Leagues